elixir-lang/elixir-lang.github.com/_posts/2023-06-22-type-system-updates-research-dev.markdown

 ([written report](/blog/2022/10/05/my-future-with-elixir-set-theoretic-types/)).

-This work is happening under the lead of [Giuseppe Castagna](https://www.irif.fr/~gc/), Senior Research Scientist at [IRIF](https://www.irif.fr), and taken by [Guillaume Duboc](https://www.irif.fr/users/gduboc/index) as part of his PhD studies, with further guidance from myself (José Valim).
+This work is happening under the lead of [Giuseppe Castagna](https://www.irif.fr/~gc/), CNRS Senior Researcher, and taken by
+[Guillaume Duboc](https://www.irif.fr/users/gduboc/index) as part of his PhD studies, with further guidance from myself (José Valim).